Avonex (Interferon Beta-1A)

 Frequently Asked Questions

-The positive effects of Avonex are not seen immediately.
-They occur with long-term treatment, so it’s important to continue your treatment as prescribed by your doctor.
+The positive effects of Avonex are seen with long-term treatment.

 Important Disclaimer